tytydraco/yessleep/out/Every_graduation_day_my_friends_and_I_were_brutally_murdered_by_a_woman_in_a_black_suit.md

 Stepping directly into warm entrails squelching between my bare toes, I had to bite back a cry.
 Mari hung upside down above me, her body swaying back and forth, strung up like meat to the slaughter.
 The girl had been gutted straight through her designer Diana mini, her glistening remains sparkling under unearthly light.
 Mari’s eyes were still open, lips parted as if to warn me.

-Her blood was still warm, still wet, pooling across the classroom floor.

 For a dizzying moment, I was paralysed.

 A door banged shut, running footsteps, heavy panting breaths.

 “Fuck!” a familiar accent cried out.

-“Fuck, fuck, fuck, fuck!”
+“Fuck, fuck, fuck!”

 I could hear him slamming his hands into classroom doors.

-“I need… I need help!
-Is anyone there?”
+“I need… I need help!”

 The voice should have been comforting, but I was already seeing an opportunity to hide myself.